vicramon/ember-tutorial/chapters/searching-leads.md

 # Searching Leads

-Let's create a search box that will instantly serach leads by name as we type.
+Let's create a search box that will instantly search leads by name as we type.

 The neat thing about this, as you'll see, is that this can be accomplished in a very clean manner with a surprisingly small amount of code.
 That, my friend, is the beauty of Ember.